kserve/website/docs/get_started/first_isvc.md

     curl -v http://sklearn-iris.kserve-test.${CUSTOM_DOMAIN}/v1/models/sklearn-iris:predict -d @./docs/modelserving/v1beta1/sklearn/v1/iris-input.json
     ```

-=== "magic DNS"
+=== "Magic DNS"

     If you don't want to go through the trouble to get a real domain, you can instead use "magic" dns [xip.io](http://xip.io/).
-    The key is to get the external IP for your KFServing cluster.
+    The key is to get the external IP for your cluster.
     ```
     kubectl get svc istio-ingressgateway --namespace istio-system
     ```